-Martin Luther King Day is a little over a week out (January 21), and Chicago’s museums are gearing up in a big way.
+Martin Luther King Day is a little less than a week out (Monday, January 20), and Chicago’s museums are gearing up in a big way.
 The Adler Planetarium, Art Institute, Shedd Aquarium, Field Museum, Museum of Science & Industry, and Chicago History Museum are all offering free general admission or events on top of other discounts.
 Here’s a breakdown on MLK Day by museum.

 Chicago’s marine haven is offering free general admission to Illinois residents on MLK Day, so you can enjoy access to all animals and permanent exhibits and the aquatic presentation.

 Like the rest of Museum Campus, the Field Museum will open its doors to all Illinois residents for free basic admission on Monday, January 20.
-Discounted All-Access Passes are available cost $23 for adults, $20 for seniors & students, and $17 for children.
+Discounted All-Access Passes are also available: $23 for adults, $20 for seniors and students, and $17 for children.

-Not only is MSI free on Martin Luther King Day, but it’s also free to Illinois residents every weekday in January and February.
+Not only is MSI free on Martin Luther King Day, but it’s also free to Illinois residents Monday – Wednesday in January and February.
 Special exhibits will still require purchase, though they’re relatively cheaper than usual.

-Not only is the museum offering free admission, its remembering the life of Dr. Martin Luther King by hosting a production of The MLK Project: The Fight for Civil Rights and a musical performance by the Chicago Chamber Choir.
-Visitors will also be greeted with storytelling and crafts in remembrance Dr. King.
+Not only is the museum offering free admission, but it’s also remembering the life of Dr. Martin Luther King by hosting a production of The MLK Project: The Fight for Civil Rights and a musical performance by the Chicago Chamber Choir.
+Visitors will also be greeted with storytelling and crafts in remembrance of Dr. King.

 Of course, there are also plenty of museums that are already free, both on MLK Day and every other day of the year!
 Check out our complete list of museum free days to start planning your visit.